Pyomo/pyomo/doc/OnlineDocs/modeling_extensions/dae.rst

    The 'initialize' keyword argument will initialize the value of a derivative and is **not** the same as specifying an initial condition.
-Initial or boundary conditions should be specified using a ``Constraint`` or ``ConstraintList`` or by fixing the value of a ``Var`` at a boundary point.
+Initial or boundary conditions should be specified using a :py:class:`Constraint<pyomo.environ.Constraint>` or :py:class:`ConstraintList<pyomo.environ.ConstraintList>` or by fixing the value of a :py:class:`Var<pyomo.environ.Var>` at a boundary point.

 Declaring Differential Equations
 --------------------------------

-A differential equations is declared as a standard Pyomo ``Constraint`` and is not required to have any particular form.
+A differential equations is declared as a standard Pyomo :py:class:`Constraint<pyomo.environ.Constraint>` and is not required to have any particular form.
 The following code snippet shows how one might declare an ordinary or partial differential equation.

 .. code-block:: python